CHECK BACK FOR 2014 REGISTRATION

 How you participate is up to you -- run, walk, push a stroller, pull a wagon, ride a wheelchair, run or walk with your dog, or join us as a virtual walker or runner.
 The whole idea is to have fun for a great cause!
 There is even a Fun Zone for kids of all ages!

 If you collect $150 or more in donations, you receive a free event T-shirt!
 The top three fundraisers will receive prizes!

 The Run, Walk, and Roll Fun Zone is free for all registrants.
 The Fun Zone includes games, arts and crafts, a bounce house, and temporary tattoo's.
-The Fun Zone is only $5.00 for non-registrants, and is open to all ages (bounce house is for children only).
 Read More

 About the Foundation